aurelia-contrib/aurelia-getting-started/guides/how-to-add-pug-to-cli-with-webpack.md

 Within `webpack.config.js` there are several changes.

-In the `module.rules` array you'll need to add a pug rule:
+In the `module.rules` array you'll need to add a new pug rule:

 ```javascript
 rules: [